awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-integration-settings-integration-request.md

-# Set up an Integration Request in API Gateway<a name="api-gateway-integration-settings-integration-request"></a>
+# Set Up an Integration Request in API Gateway<a name="api-gateway-integration-settings-integration-request"></a>

 To set up an integration request, you perform the following required and optional tasks: